hashicorp/terraform-provider-aws/website/docs/r/ecs_cluster.html.markdown

 * `name` - (Required) The name of the cluster (up to 255 letters, numbers, hyphens, and underscores)
 * `tags` - (Optional) Key-value mapping of resource tags
-* `setting` - (Optional) The setting to use when creating a cluster.
-This parameter is used to enable CloudWatch Container Insights for a cluster.
+* `setting` - (Optional) Configuration block(s) with cluster settings.
+For example, this can be used to enable CloudWatch Container Insights for a cluster.
 Defined below.

 ## setting